nixodmin/Fractel/README.md

 Take media files from the release https://github.com/nixodmin/Fractel/releases

-or download media files here: https://disk.yandex.ru/d/liXV2gUiaxhO6A

-Place all media files in the directory with the fractel.py file
+Place directory with media files in the directory with the fractel.py file